AlexanderDLe/appility/README.md

 -   CodePipeline - CodePipeline is the orchestrator of the entire CICD process.
 The process begins when it detects a push to my Appility Github repository.

--   CodeBuild - Once the Github webhook triggers the CICD process, CodeBuild takes the source content within the Appility Github repository and begins the build process.
+-   CodeBuild - Once Github detects a push on the master branch, it triggers the CICD process on AWS.
+CodeBuild takes the source content within the Appility Github repository and begins the build process.
 The build process is guided by the buildspec.yml file that contains various instructions for the various build stages.
 Once the build process is complete, it yields a build directory containing the content for the newly-built application.

 -   S3 - Upon CodeBuild completion, CodeDeploy takes the resulting build directory and stores it in an S3 Bucket that is configured to host websites.